-- 1) The Visiting Committee, appointed by MEC^{SHCJ}, is selected from individuals who have been trained at the Mission Education Weekend. - 2) The Visiting Committee is chaired by a member or former member of the MEC^{SHCJ} and may be composed of a Head of School, a trustee, an administrator or member of the administrative staff, and faculty.
-The size of the Visiting Committee is determined by MEC^{SHCJ} in consultation with the Head of School. - 3) The Visiting Committee arrives Sunday (or Saturday night) before the visit and remains through Tuesday.
+- 1) The Visiting Committee, appointed by MECSHCJ, is selected from individuals who have been trained at the Mission Education Weekend. - 2) The Visiting Committee is chaired by a member or former member of the MECSHCJ and may be composed of a Head of School, a trustee, an administrator or member of the administrative staff, and a teacher.
+The size of the Visiting Committee is determined by MECSHCJ in consultation with the Head of School. - 3) The Visiting Committee arrives Saturday before the visit and remains through the reading of the Recommitment rite on Wednesday afternoon.